 6. INTERNATIONAL TRANSFERS

-(a) the country to which the personal data are transferred ensures an adequate level of protection for the data subjects' rights and freedoms;
+(a) the country to which the personal data is transferred to ensures an adequate level of protection for the data subjects' rights and freedoms;

 (b) the data subject has given his/her consent;